Hembitec/page-assistant-chrome-extention/README.md

 ## Features

-The Page Assistant extension provides a suite of AI-powered tools to enhance your browsing experience:
+The InsightLens extension provides a suite of AI-powered tools to enhance your browsing experience:

 1.  **Webpage Summarization:**
     *   Get concise, bullet-point summaries of any webpage content.